Zombies Ate My Neighbors (SNES)

 A very strange sound, and the first sound by ID.

-This sounds is used in the prototype as the menu selection noise.
+This sound is used in the prototype as the menu selection noise.
 It goes unused in the final version.

 This was almost certainly meant to be used for the flying saucer, but in the final version the flying saucer is silent.
 Thankfully.